 Fronting the quiet Central Coast beach on Toowoon Bay, tucked away in a small rainforest beneath a canopy of century-old Norfolk Pines is Kims Beachside Retreat (one of the few family-owned and operated luxury escapes in NSW) thrives on spoiling its guests.

-From humble beginnings as a campground more than 130 years ago, this adults-only sanctuary attracts discerning couples seeking a romantic escape from the city – in tranquil leafy surrounds.
+From humble beginnings as a campground more than 130 years ago, this adults-only sanctuary attracts discerning couples seeking a romantic luxury escape from the city – in tranquil leafy surrounds.

 Kims is plush without being formal, the casual buffet-style dining experience with its plentiful evening seafood, traditional hot dishes, array of desserts and cheeses, and family-made conserves one of the luxury retreat’s prime drawcards.

 The bungalows, villas and spa suites at this luxurious escape are tastefully decorated with immaculately polished timber floors and spacious Italian tiled bathrooms.

 Understandably, under the ownership of long-time yachting enthusiast Andrew Strachan and his wife Maryjane and managers Diana and Peter Kershaw, Kims has nautical characteristics, from the giant mast decorated with flags of the guests’ nationalities to a ship’s bell, rung to signal meal times.

 As any guest would vouch, it’s time to ignore the waistline when you holiday at Kims Beachside Retreat, which has earned its place is one of the top luxury escapes in NSW.

 It’s more than two decades ago and the ambitious plan was hatched to move a disused convent 600kms from country Coonamble to the winegrowing Hunter Valley.